mavryk-network/jsmv/docs/api/index.md

 # 🧰 API Reference

-This is a reference for all runtime APIs available in `jstz`.
-Since `jstz` is a JavaScript server runtime running on Tezos's smart optimistic rollups, some APIs are not available (e.g. `DOM`).
+This is a reference for all runtime APIs available in `jsmv`.
+Since `jsmv` is a JavaScript server runtime running on Mavryk's smart optimistic rollups, some APIs are not available (e.g. `DOM`).

 ::: danger
-⚠️ `jstz`'s APIs are currently very unstable and not compliant with specifications. ⚠️
+⚠️ `jsmv`'s APIs are currently very unstable and not compliant with specifications. ⚠️
 :::

 ## Web Platform APIs